pdphilip/laravel-elasticsearch/README.md

 #### Elasticsearch <-> MySQL

-Since it's unlikely that you will use Elasticsearch in isolation for your App; we've ensured that you can have hybrid relationships between Elasticsearch and MySQL (Or any native Laravel datasource) models.
+Since it's unlikely that you will use Elasticsearch exclusively in your App; we've ensured that you can have hybrid relationships between Elasticsearch and MySQL (Or any native Laravel datasource) models.

-**For the MySQL(or similar) model that you wish to bind to Elasticsearch relationbships, please use**: `use PDPhilip\Elasticsearch\Eloquent\HybridRelations`
+**For the MySQL(or similar) model that you wish to bind to Elasticsearch relationships, please use**: `use PDPhilip\Elasticsearch\Eloquent\HybridRelations`

 Example, mysql User model: